 It Pays, Literally, to Prepare for the Inevitable

 If the patriarch of a family gets remarried and dies before his new spouse, will she respect the wishes that he has for his finances?
 What is the extent of her control over her deceased husband’s money?
-If they were together for many years before he died, to what is she and her nuclear family entitled?
+If they were together for many years before he died, what is she and her nuclear family entitled to?

 The answer to each of these questions depends on the state that the happy couple live in.
 Laws that entitle spouses to certain assets change when one crosses the border.
 Knowing the laws ahead of time makes it easier to plan and balance finances accordingly.
 Some states give a spouse a flat percentage of the family’s assets, while others give specific assets like the house.
 Retirement accounts are generally always accessible by the spouse, but IRAs and other investment vehicles can be hidden away.
 Additionally, some states have “community property” laws, which makes it possible for a new spouse to have access to property that was purchased before the marriage commenced.